the-coded/codex-ai/pkg/changelog/README.md

 1. Virtual environment activation and requirements installation only need to be done once
 2. File trees must be generated before each changelog generation
+3. The ANTHROPIC_API_KEY must be set before running pkg.changelog
-3. Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
+4. Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
-4. Default mode is "prod" when no mode is specified
+5. Default mode is "prod" when no mode is specified
-5. Core implementation is in run.py, using shared utilities from utils/get_base_path.py
+6. Core implementation is in run.py, using shared utilities from utils/get_base_path.py
-6. Path handling for dev/prod modes is centralized in utils/get_base_path.py
+7. Path handling for dev/prod modes is centralized in utils/get_base_path.py
-7. Production mode requires codex-ai to be cloned as .nexus in the target repository
+8. Production mode requires codex-ai to be cloned as .nexus in the target repository